 Common Earth Insights: Developing a Systemic Understanding of Climate Change

 Are you interested in how to meaningfully respond to climate change?
-Are you between grades 10 and 12, or taking a gap year to figure out what's next?
+Are you in high school, or taking a gap year to figure out what's next?

 Join us on a journey of reflection, knowledge and insight to leverage positive environmental change.
 Ensure a healthy planet now and for future generations by exploring how and where to intervene for sustainability and bring about the change we all need!